jachinte/sava/README.md

 ## Screenshots

-We have taken screenshots of Sava's features and store them in the `screenshots` directory.
+We have taken screenshots of Sava's features and stored them in the `screenshots` directory.
 Here is a preview:

 <img src="./screenshots/preview.png" height="540" />